hieppie/spacejam-client/README.md

 ## WireFrames
 ![Image from iOS (1)](https://media.git.generalassemb.ly/user/42069/files/7e53f500-4779-409a-9f94-01fb472d67d0)

+## Plannings:
+- Read and understand the MVP
+- Brainstorm on ideas for the application
+- Lay out ERD and start designing the wireframes
+- Set up a schedule of tasks to do and when to complete then
+- Worked on the backend for the database
+- Worked on the front end to pull data from backend and make request to a 3rd party API.
+- Styled the app

 ## User stories:
 - As an unregistered user, I would like to sign up with email and password.
 - As a registered user, I would like to sign in with email and password.